-The purpose of an intern in speech-language pathology license is to complete the necessary requirements to obtain a speech-language pathology license.
+The purpose of an intern in speech-language pathology license is to complete the necessary supervised professional experience requirements to obtain a speech-language pathology license.

 Application and Fee

-To apply for a new intern in speech-language pathology license, you must submit a completed application form (Apply Online or see Intern in Speech-Language Pathology Application Form - PDF) along with the $75 application fee (includes one-year initial license).
+To apply for a new intern in speech-language pathology license, submit the online application along with the $75 application fee (includes one-year initial license).

 You will have 1 year from the date the application was submitted to complete all licensing requirements.
 If you have not met all licensing requirements within the 1 year period, you will be required to submit a new application and all required materials in addition to paying a new application fee.

 You must hold a master's degree (or higher) from an accredited college or university with a major in one of the areas of communicative sciences or disorders to apply for an intern in speech-language pathology license.

 You must submit an original or certified copy of your transcript or the Course Work and Clinical Experience form with your application.
 The transcript cannot be faxed.
 Electronic transcript(s) will be accepted if sent from the university’s secure site to firstname.lastname@example.org.
 We do not accept electronic transcripts from the applicant.

 If an applicant is applying before their master’s degree is conferred, the applicant must submit an Intern in Speech-Language Pathology Course Work and Clinical Experience Form.
 The Intern in Speech-Language Pathology Course Work and Clinical Experience Form (PDF) must be completed by the university program director or designee, which verifies the applicant has met all academic and clinical requirements for the graduate degree.